cesardeltoroc/reading-notes/301/class2.md

 When an instance of a component is being appended to the DOM element refers to the MOUNTING PHASE.

+The flow is from parent to child elements in a React application.

 1. Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?

   -The redner.